 Likewise, if anyone in your household/support bubble displays symptoms associated with COVID-19, or if you are isolating following Government guidance, you must not attend.

+The event site is large and open, allowing for easy social distancing.
 Collection of chips and numbers (by runners) will be outdoors.
-Participants should maintain social distancing of 2m and wear face coverings when approaching the table.
+We encourage participants to maintain social distancing of 2m and wear face coverings when approaching the table.

-Participants must practise good personal hygiene at all times (including use of 70%+ alcohol hand sanitiser) – before arriving, at registration, when using toilets, when passing through water stations, etc.
+Participants should practise good personal hygiene at all times (including use of 70%+ alcohol hand sanitiser) – before arriving, at registration, when using toilets, when passing through water stations, etc.

 Throughout the course, marshals will maintain social distancing of 2m+.
 In the recent history of the Gate Gallop the weather has been hot on the day.
 As such, we will still operate water stations (see “event” page for details).
 These will be “no-contact”: marshals will fill cups and place them on the table(s), runners will slow to pick them up.